-Disconnect and drain the seawater pump intake and discharge hoses.
-Remove all water from the sea strainer and thru-hull fitting.
-Allow all water to drain from the system.
 The air conditioner components must be properly winterized by following winterizing procedure in the manufacturer's owner's manual.

 The drain sump system must be properly winterized.
 Clean debris from the drain and sump and flush for several minutes with fresh clean water.
 After the system is clean, pump the drain sump as dry as possible.
-Then pour a potable water antifreeze mixture into the air conditioning drain pan until antifreeze has been pumped through the entire system and out of the thru-hull.
-The air conditioning system and fresh water shower share the same sump system.
+Then pour a potable water antifreeze mixture into each air conditioning drain pan until antifreeze has been pumped through the entire system and out of the thru-hull.
+The air conditioning system and cabin fresh water showers share the same sump system.